breckenridmj/parci-java-file-organizer/README.md

 - **Inoo:** Used to create the .exe installer/setup.
 (Link: https://jrsoftware.org/isdl.php)
 - **Convertio:** Used to convert image file into a .ico file.
 (Link: https://convertio.co)
 - **JDK Developer Kit** Used for Java Runtime Environment.
 (Link: https://www.oracle.com/java/technologies/downloads/#jdk21-windows)
+- **Apache PDFBox Libraries:** Used to load and read PDF Document in Java.
+(Link: https://pdfbox.apache.org/download.html)

 ## How it Works